kolakek/pimi-widget/README.md

 ### Weather Display

-The widget displays the 15-minutely weather forecast.
+The widget shows the weather forecast for the current hour.
 It refreshes every 30 minutes.
-New forecast data is downloaded approximately every 60 minutes and remains valid for 180 minutes.
-If the widget cannot update your location and retrieve new weather data for more than 180 minutes (e.g., while in airplane mode), it will disable the weather display until both location and internet access are available again.
-After a device reboot or app update, it may take 2–3 minutes for the widget to sync and display weather data.
+The hourly forecast data for the next 6 hours is downloaded every 90 minutes.
+If the widget cannot update your location or retrieve new weather data for more than 6 hours (e.g., while in airplane mode), it will disable the weather display until both location and internet access are available again.
+If the internet is unavailable for an extended period, the widget may take up to 15 minutes to sync and display weather data.

 ### Location Access